tstenner1/Scatter-plot-with-D3/README.md

 ![4-scatter](Images/4-scatter.jpg)

-First I create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.
+First I created a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.

 Then using the D3 techniques, I created a scatter plot that represents each state with circle elements.
 Including:

 * State abbreviations in the circles.

-* Create and situate axes and labels to the left and bottom of the chart.
+* Situating axes and labels to the left and bottom of the chart.

 ### Bonus